-Blocks can be placed on either a page, a layout or a site.
+Blocks can be placed on either a page or a layout.
 When tied to a layout they're displayed on every page that uses the layout.
-When tied to a site they're displayed on every page within the site.
 This is very helpful when adding content like navigation in the header or footer text that should be the same across all pages.